Front Yard Initiative Terms & Conditions

 - Property Owner has sole responsibility for the quality, appearance, and maintenance of the FYI landscape.

-- Property Owner shall make the property available to the UC and/or its agents, in order (1) for the UC to verify compliance with the FYI program, including but not limited to: the condition of the landscape prior to and after the FYI installation, the size (in square-feet) of the FYI landscape area (2) for the UC to exercise its rights under the FYI program to use the design of the FYI landscaped area as well as descriptions of it, and before- and after-photos and videos of it, for the purpose of promoting water tolerant landscapes
+- Property Owner shall make the property available to the UC and/or its agents, in order (1) for the UC to verify compliance with the FYI program, including but not limited to: the condition of the landscape prior to and after the FYI installation, the size (in square-feet) of the FYI landscape area (2) for the UC to exercise its rights under the FYI program to use the design of the FYI landscaped area as well as descriptions of it, and before- and after-photos and videos of it, for the purpose of promoting water tolerant landscapes (3) for the UC to install a semi-permanent FYI yard sign to be maintained by the homeowner for at least a month after project completion

 - Any application containing inaccurate or misleading information will be disqualified from the FYI program and any and all commitments made by the UC related to that application, including commitments to make FYI incentive payments, shall be automatically rescinded and rendered null and void.